 When I was maybe 16 or 17, my friend Bryan told me that he was interested in becoming a missionary airplane mechanic.
 “Wow,” I said, “That sounds awesome.”
 I looked over at his motorcycle, a wired together Yamaha Seca II – not exactly a beacon of reliability.
 “But will they even let you work on their airplanes?”

 “Yea, well they can train you to do all that.
 It’s called MMS Aviation.
 They teach people to do everything related to airplane mechanics on the mission field.”

 I was all ears!
 I loved airplanes but I never had the chance to buy one and put it in my backyard so I could just fiddle around with it on weekends.
 Working for minimum wage at a local department store has that effect on you.
 I couldn’t even get my dad to buy a go-cart!
 Plus, I loved reading stories about missionaries and all the adventure and danger they found themselves in.
-I had always wanted to be in the thick of the action and the idea that I could be both a missionary and a pilot really lit a fire in my soul!
+I had always wanted to be in the thick of the action and the idea that I could be both a missionary and a aircraft mechanic really lit a fire in my soul!